TobiasOlsson99/AoC2022/README.md

-# 🎄 Advent of Code 2022 - in 14 different languages 🌍
+# 🎄 Advent of Code 2022 - in 25 different languages 🌍

-Languages used each day:
+Language used each day:

 1. **Python** 🐍
 2. **Java** ☕